 There are many ways to use online marketing to boost the awareness of your brand.
-With the rise of digital marketing in the past decade, promoting your business online has become a cost effective way to increase your online presence, and provide your brand the platform to reach new audiences.
+With the rise of digital marketing in the past decade, promoting your business online has become a cost-effective way to increase your online presence, and provide your brand the platform to reach new audiences.

-However, without the use of PPC campaigns, a brand may find it difficult to increase the amount of traffic on their websites and grow a sizable online audience in a short period of time.
+However, without the use of PPC campaigns, a brand may find it difficult to increase the amount of traffic on their websites and grow a sizeable online audience in a short period of time.
 So some creative action needs to happen here.
 If only brands could make use of the audiences available to other brands’ online channels… There’s an idea!

 Affiliate, Reciprocal, and Viral Marketing affords brands the opportunity to increase the traffic directed to their own website, by displaying links or content on the websites of other brands.